Your face is the first thing people notice about you. That means your makeup can make or break a feminine first impression.

 If you have skin issues like a beard shadow, blemishes, or dark circles under your eyes, the solution is NOT to bury them under thick concealer.
 Your makeup will look much more natural if you start with a color corrector.

-The idea behind color correctors is to use a complimentary tone to neutralize imperfections.
-This allows you to achieve beautiful skin with less makeup.
+The idea behind color correctors is to use a complementary tone to neutralize imperfections.
+This will allow you to achieve beautiful skin with less makeup.

 For example, you should use a pink or red corrector to neutralize a dark beard shadow – or a green corrector to neutralize redness.